 Lufkin and Nacogdoches are located on Highway 59 in East Texas.
 This roadway is an important traffic network moving people and products in and out of Houston to East Texas, Arkansas, Louisiana and beyond.
-Our cities swell to three times their population during the day as people come here to work, shop, go to school and eat out.
+Our cities swell to three times their population during the day, as people come here to work, shop, go to school and eat out.
 Being situated halfway between Houston and Tyler, the Lufkin/Nacogdoches market is a regional shopping and medical hub.

 Lufkin is home to Lufkin Industries, which manufactures and services oil field equipment and power transmission equipment, and supplies of creosote-treated utility poles.
 It is also home to the Atkinson Candy Company, the creator of the Chick-O-Stick, and Brookshire Brothers, a chain of grocery stores in Texas and Louisiana.
-Lufkin has a vibrant downtown business districts with local stores, restaurants, a wine bar and micro-brewery.
-If you like the outdoors, Lufkin and surrounding areas have some the best hunting and fishing in Texas.
+Lufkin has vibrant downtown business districts with local stores, restaurants, a wine bar and a micro-brewery.
+If you like the outdoors, Lufkin and the surrounding areas have some of the best hunting and fishing in Texas.
 Lake Sam Rayburn, just a few minutes from Lufkin, is one of the top five bass fisheries in the state with a record largemouth bass weighing 16.5 pounds.